Looking for a Campus Job?

 contractfrom the supervisor.
 (If your required paperwork is complete then we will sign off on the contract and you are ready to begin work.)

 Are you work-study eligible?
 Meaning — are you eligible to earn federal work-study dollars?
 Preference is given to work-study eligible students when possible.
-Supervisors have access to the eligibility list and will be able to check.

 Important: A student is not allowed to begin work until a completed contract is turned in to the business office, along with the W-4, K-4 and I-9 forms.